Hollywood Party (1934 film): Voice cast

-Production background
+Production

 Hollywood Party was originally intended as an all-star attraction, like the studio's successful The Hollywood Revue of 1929 produced by Harry Rapf.
-During production the movie was known as The Hollywood Revue of 1933 and Star Spangled Banquet.
+During production, the movie was known as The Hollywood Revue of 1933 and Star Spangled Banquet.
 Rapf's 1933 revue would star Jean Harlow, Joan Crawford, Marie Dressler, and Lee Tracy, supported by studio comedians Jimmy Durante, Lupe Vélez, Charles Butterworth, and Jack Pearl.
 After a series of expensive rewrites and revisions, with numerous directors taking a hand in the filming, only the comedians remained, with Polly Moran, George Givot, and Ted Healy and his (Three) Stooges augmenting the cast.
 Laurel and Hardy were borrowed from producer Hal Roach to appear in the final section of the film.
 The revue format was abandoned, and the film became a farcical comedy with music.

 Production proceeded on a haphazard course, with many hands taking turns at the helm.
 It has been asserted that Richard Boleslavski directed much of the film, with various scenes directed by Allan Dwan, Edmund Goulding, Russell Mack, Roy Rowland, Sam Wood, and finally Charles Reisner.
 George Stevens directed the Laurel and Hardy sequence and Dave Gould directed the "Feelin' High" dance number with choreography by Georgie Hale.
 Seymour Felix and Eddie Prinz directed final musical retakes.
 Around the Metro-Goldwyn-Mayer backlot, the choreographers of the dance sequences were competing with those staging the MGM movie Dancing Lady, vying to see who could create the most elaborate dance number.

 The movie had many sequences cut or reshot after several references proved too esoteric for international audiences.
 A sequence that had featured Thelma Todd (impersonating Mae West), Lupe Vélez, Jimmy Durante, and ZaSu Pitts playing bridge was deleted after it was lost on British viewers not yet familiar with the game.
 Additional episodes that featured actors Herman Bing, Johnny Weissmuller, Jackie Cooper, and Max Baer were cut from the movie.
 Famed songwriters Rodgers and Hart contributed most of the music.
 Gus Kahn wrote "Moonlight Serenade" for the 1933 Busby Berkeley movie Footlight Parade.
 However, when that song was cut from the Warner Bros. picture, it was placed a year later in Hollywood Party and sung by Eddie Quillan.